thanhit95/data-structures-algorithms/bintree_py/README.md

 ## DESCRIPTION

-My implementation of trees in Python.
+My implementation of binary trees in Python.

 &nbsp;